Who said you had to leave your favorite town to go on vacation?

 ***Tip: To save money, eat out once a week instead of all in one day.
 You’ll also have something to look forward to each week!

-- Start off your spa-day with a coffee and a hand made bakery treat from Season’s coffee shop in the lobby of the Old Liberty Theater on Main Ave! and
+- Start off your spa-day with a coffee and a handmade bakery treat, breakfast burrito or croissant from The Birds and the Beans Coffee Refuge located in the lobby of the Ridgefield Administrative and Civic Center, 510 Pioneer St.

-- If you really want to treat yourself, schedule a massage at any of Ridgefield’s multiple massage studios, Main Street Studio, Ridgefield Chiropractic and Massage, or Sage Organics, who also offers facials and waxing services, and relax…ahhhh.
+- If you really want to treat yourself, schedule a massage at one of Ridgefield’s multiple massage studios:

 ***Tip: you can make this a fun day for any celebration, like a birthday, or a just a day with friends!